wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Automatic installation
 ----------------------

-Run this new script to install and update OSSEC Wazuh Ruleset easily with no need to manually change OSSEC internal files.
+Run ``ossec_ruleset.py`` script to install and update OSSEC Wazuh Ruleset with no need to manually change OSSEC internal files.

-Two main functionalities are included:
+Two main functionalities are included in the script:

 * **Install**: Allows you to select new rules, to incorporate them into your OSSEC installation.
 * **Update**: Fetchs updated and new rules directly from Wazuh server.